The Well-Beloved

-Plot
+Plot summary

 The novel revolves around Jocelyn Pierston, a sculptor on the Isle of Slingers, and his relationships with three generations of the Caro family.

-In the first part, a twenty-year old Jocelyn Pierston arrives from London to the Isle of Slingers.
+In the first part, a 20-year–old Jocelyn Pierston arrives from London to the Isle of Slingers.
 It is established that he is looking for the 'Well-Beloved', an intangible form of feminine beauty that seems to 'manifest' itself in various women.
 He believes that the concept is present in Avice Caro, a childhood friend of Pierston.
 The two begin a romance, and Avice's innocence and purity is highlighted.
 He shortly after encounters Miss Marcia Bencomb, however, and comes to believe that the Well-Beloved has settled within her.
 He proposes marriage to Marcia, rejecting Avice.
 Mr Bencomb, however, forbids the marriage, taking Marcia abroad, while Avice marries her cousin.

-The second part follows Jocelyn who, at the age of forty, is a well-respected and wealthy sculptor.
+The second part follows Jocelyn who, at the age of 40, is a well-respected and wealthy sculptor.
 He returns to the Isle of Slingers after hearing of the death of Avice, where he encounters her daughter, Ann, working as a laundress.
 Jocelyn quickly becomes infatuated, calling her 'Avice' and believing that she is a reincarnation of her mother.
 He proposes but Ann refuses, explaining that she is already married to Isaac Pierston.
 She gives birth to a daughter, who she names 'Avice'.

-In the final part Jocelyn is sixty.
+In the final part Jocelyn is 60.
 He receives word of Isaac Pierston's death, and returns to the island to ask Ann to marry him; however, upon seeing her daughter (the granddaughter of the original Avice Caro) he falls in love with her, believing that the 'Well-Beloved' has incarnated within her.
 Jocelyn pays court to her but only at night, so his features are obscured; when Avice realises he is an old man, she is repulsed.
 Jocelyn proposes, only for Avice to elope the same night; Ann Caro dies of shock.
 Ultimately, Jocelyn Pierston enters a platonic marriage with Marcia Bencomb.